trambarhq/trambar/docs/user-guide-admin.md

    ![Server summary - delete](img/admin-server-delete.png)

-If you delete a role by mistake.
-Use the browser's back button to return to the page and click the **Restore role** button.
+If you've deleted a server by mistake, use the browser's back button to return to the page and click the **Restore server** button.

-### Restoring servers
+### Restoring deactivated or deleted servers

 1. Click **Servers** in the left navigation pane.